Overview of Glutathione Injection

-Glutathione for male fertility: In a study of eleven infertile men, suffering from dyspermia associated with various andrological pathologies - Glutathione was observed to exert a significant effect on sperm motility.
-Glutathione appeared to have an observable therapeutic effect on certain andrological pathologies that cause male infertility.24
+Fertility: In a study of eleven infertile men, suffering from dyspermia associated with various andrological pathologies - Glutathione was observed to exert a significant effect on sperm motility.
+Glutathione appeared to have an observable therapeutic effect on certain andrological pathologies that cause male infertility.25

-Glutathione and artherosclerosis: In one study, ten patients with artherosclerosis were administered glutathione which resulted in a significant increase in blood filtration, in addition to a significant decrease in blood viscosity and platelet aggregation.
-Consequently, Glutathione infusion was determined to be an effective method of decreasing blood viscosity while increasing blood filtration.25
+Artherosclerosis: In one study, ten patients with artherosclerosis were administered glutathione which resulted in a significant increase in blood filtration, in addition to a significant decrease in blood viscosity and platelet aggregation.
+Consequently, Glutathione infusion was determined to be an effective method of decreasing blood viscosity while increasing blood filtration.26

-Glutathione has dermatological properties: In a three-month study of female subjects, the women taking Glutathione showed significantly improved skin elasticity and amelioration of wrinkles compared to test subjects who received a placebo.26
+Dermatological Properties: In a three-month study of female subjects, the women taking Glutathione showed significantly improved skin elasticity and amelioration of wrinkles compared to test subjects who received a placebo.27

 - 1. Richie JP Jr, Leutzinger Y, Parthasarathy S, Malloy V, Orentreich N, Zimmerman JA.
 Methionine restriction increases blood glutathione and longevity in F344 rats.
 FASEB J. 1994 Dec;8(15):1302-7.